What Does "RING" Mean? The Complete Ring Definition

 RING in NYT Connections #1123 — Why Did It Appear?

 In NYT Connections #1123 on 2026-04-14, RING appeared in the Green category, the hardest group, titled “BOXING TERMS.”
-It fit with BELL, GLOVES, and ROUND, all of which point to the sport of boxing.
+It fit with BELL, GLOVES, and , all of which point to the sport of boxing.
 That made RING the right answer because boxing happens in a ring, even though the word can also mean jewelry, sound, or a phone call.